AdrieleMq/AdrieleMq/README.md

 ## OII eu sou a Adriele!

-🌱 Aprendendo a programação do zero.
+🌱 Aprendendo a programar do zero.